canonical/sphinx-docs-starter-pack/docs/tutorial/set-up.rst

 If you're starting a new project, clone the `starter pack repository <https://github.com/canonical/sphinx-docs-starter-pack>`_ and begin your project from there.

-If you're adding documentation to an existing software project, download the following files from the repository and copy them into your existing repository:
+If you're adding documentation to an existing software project, copy the following files from the starter pack repository into your project:

 * the entire :file:`docs` directory
 * :file:`.readthedocs.yaml` (configuration for the building on Read the Docs)